This article will explain how to lodge a Statutory Declaration (stat dec).

 - Teacher working full-time at a school or tertiary education institution.

 - Veterinary surgeon

-… and any other person listed in Note 2 of your Statutory Declaration Form.
+… or any other person listed on pages 2 and 3 of your Statutory Declaration Form.